sudorandom/kmcd.dev/content/posts/2023-07-25_power-plant-01/index.md

 +++
 categories = ["short-story", "power-plant"] date = "2023-07-25"
-description = "A safety inspector settles into his new job at an incredibly advanced Nuclear facility." featured = "" featuredalt = "" featuredpath = "date"
+description = "A safety inspector settles into his new job at an incredibly advanced nuclear facility." featured = "" featuredalt = "" featuredpath = "date"